SalomePlatform/adao/doc/en/snippets/EntryTypeDataFile.rst

     - in binary format (single-variable in a Numpy file with a ".npy" extension, multi-variables in a NumpyZ file with a ".npz" extension)

-    By default, the values of a variable has to be ordered in rows ("ColMajor=False"), but they can also be ordered in lines ("ColMajor=True").
+    By default, the values of a variable has to be ordered in rows to be acquired record line by record line ("ColMajor=False"), but they can also be ordered in lines to be acquired record row by record row ("ColMajor=True").

-    Without information or with a void list, all the values of all the variables are used, but one can also select only the ones of the variables that are indicated in the name list in "ColNames".
+    Without information or with a void list, all the values of all the variables are used, but one can also select only the ones of the variables that are indicated in the name list "ColNames". the variable names are always as header of columns.

     Example of CSV file for "*Observation*" variable in "*DataFile*" ::